MattDSquared/BikeSharingDemand/BikeShareAnalysis.md

 ![](BikeShareAnalysis_files/figure-html/atemp.plot-1.png)

-This shows the effects of windchill below about 15°C and humidity above about 24°C. Note the outliers to the lower right of the main grouping.
+This shows the effects of windchill below about 15°C and humidity above about 24°C. Note the data contains few points below 5°C, which could be an issue for the DC area.

+Also note the outliers to the lower right of the main grouping.
 These 24 data all occur on a single day in august.
 Note the fixed atemp value of 12.12.
 For simplicity, assume for these values atemp = temp.